Blue Horizons Garden Resort and Saint Lucia Pitons

 Whilst in Grenada, a snorkeling or dive trip to the underwater sculpture park, the first of its kind, is not to be missed.

-Today you may like to take a short ferry trip over to neighbouring Carriacou which has some lovely walking trails, be sure to look out for dolphins on the trip over.
+Today you may like to take a short ferry trip over to neighboring Carriacou which has some lovely walking trails, be sure to look out for dolphins on the trip over.

 It's well worth exploring the rugged and undeveloped north coast of the island.
 Why not hire a car and driver to discover the area, stopping at a rum distillery and cocoa plantation on route.